Acquired Brain Injury Litigation

 In brain injury cases, there is a direct connection between "mental" disorders and the known "physical" disorder or organic damage.
 The mind and body are truly one in brain injury cases.
 In short, a challenge for the brain injury lawyer is to fully understand how to convey this fact to a jury through scientific evidence.

 The families of individuals suffering from severe traumatic brain injury are frequently told the best way to cope with what has happened to their families is to accept the loss almost like a death in the family.
 This is because the person who existed prior to the TBI is gone, and a new person, usually with significant problems, must be accepted as he or she is.
 Unfortunately, this kind of rationalizing is more difficult in pediatric and adolescent TBI cases, because the injury tends to reveal itself slowly over time.
 It is only as the child develops neurologically that the full extent of the damage can be observed.

-The attorneys at McNamara Goldsmith, P.C., are available for free consultations to discuss our ability to handle these cases, and to explain what would be involved in pursuing a brain injury case.
+The attorneys at McNamara Law Firm, PLLC are available for free consultations to discuss our ability to handle these cases, and to explain what would be involved in pursuing a brain injury case.
 Contact us at (520) 624-0126.